flathub-infra/flatpak-builder-lint/README.md

 with `poetry env remove flatpak-builder-lint-xxxxxxxx-py3.xx`.

-The following Python dependencies are installed by Poetry and needed to run `jsonschema^4.19.1, requests^2.32.2, requests-cache^1.2.1, lxml^5.2.2, sentry-sdk^2.8.0, PyGObject^3.48.2`.
-Additionally `poetry-core>=1.0.0`
+The following Python dependencies are installed by Poetry and needed to run `jsonschema, requests, requests-cache, lxml, sentry-sdk, PyGObject`.
-is necessary to build. `poetry-dynamic-versioning` is used to generate a version from the git commit, since no tags or releases are done.
+Additionally `poetry-core>=1.0.0` is necessary to build.
+`poetry-dynamic-versioning` is used to generate a version from the git commit, since no tags or releases are done.

 [Ruff](https://docs.astral.sh/ruff/installation/) is used to lint and format code.
 [MyPy](https://mypy.readthedocs.io/en/stable/getting_started.html)